gyanshu/Terminal-based-file-explorer/README.md

 ### Command Mode:
     The application enters the command mode whenever the “:” (colon) key is pressed.
 Upon entering the command mode the user is able to enter different commands.
 All commands appear in a bottom status bar.
+    Note: You can enter relative and absolute paths both for a file(or directory).
+Note that the root directory will be the directory where you run the application, so the path '/' means that directory.
     Command list:
     1. Move: ‘move <source_file(s)> <destination_directory>’
         1. Ex: move foo.txt bar.txt ~/foobar